By Dr. James M. Dahle, WCI Founder

-There is a very strange phenomenon I've noticed amongst 4th-year medical students.
+There is a very strange phenomenon I've noticed among fourth-year medical students.
 They have this seemingly overwhelming desire to buy a house.
-I'm not sure if its the delayed gratification thing rearing its ugly head, or if it is some unwritten rule that once you own a house “you've made it.”
-While everyone's situation is different, and rules of thumb aren't necessarily helpful, most residents probably shouldn't buy a house.
+I'm not sure if it's the delayed gratification thing rearing its ugly head, or if it is some unwritten rule that once you own a house, “you've made it.”
+While everyone's situation is different and rules of thumb aren't necessarily helpful, most medical residents probably shouldn't buy a house.

 I wish my crystal ball had been working properly back when I was a new resident renting in Arizona during the housing bubble.
-If I would have bought when I first arrived and sold just as I finished residency before the market burst, I could have made out very well.
-Some of my classmates doubled their money in 3 years.
-It didn't work out so well, however, for the new interns buying houses when my classmates were selling and they obviously took a shellacking when the bubble burst.
+If we would have bought when we first arrived and sold just as I finished residency before the market burst, we could have made out very well.
+Some of my classmates doubled their money in three years.
+It didn't work out so well, however, for the new interns buying houses when my classmates were selling.
+When the bubble burst, they were the ones who took a shellacking.

-10 Reasons Why New Interns Should Curb Their Housing Fever
+10 Reasons Why New Interns Shouldn't Purchase a House

 #1 You Don't Have a Down Payment